piegope/doc/docs/en/rdm/mac/commands/edit/play-list/action.md

 ### Shared Play List

 The Shared Play List is saved in the database and can be used by all users.
-The Shared Play List can be launched from the Navigation Pane as well as from the menu View - Play List .
+The Shared Play List can be launched from the ***{{ en.NPANE }}*** as well as from the menu View - Play List .

 Please consult the Play List Entry topic for more information on the Shared Play List session.
 ![Play List Management - Shared Play List](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10361.png)